Chicago/contributor-license-agreement/chicago_cla.md

 separate Corporate CLA with the City.

-5 You represent that each of Your Contributions is Your original creation (see section 7 for ubmissions on behalf of others).
+5 You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You represent that Your Contribution submissions include complete details of any third-party license or other restriction (including, but not limited to, related patents and trademarks) of which you are personally aware and which are associated with any part of Your Contributions.